Femmes solidaires: Post-war

-Under the leadership of Jeannette Vermeersch and Claudine Chomat after the Liberation and during the Cold War years, the organization was a "Communist mass-movement organization", notably due to their magazine, Femmes françaises.
+After the Liberation and during the Cold War years, Femmes solidaires was a "Communist mass-movement organisation" led by Jeannette Vermeersch and Claudine Chomat.
+Their magazine Femmes françaises was a key communication tool during that era.

 Principles and objectives

 Femmes solidaires is a national feminist movement of popular education made up of more than 190 local associations, established throughout France and its overseas departments.